 Creating a knowledge map is an excellent tool to facilitate the identification of the key knowledge holders, knowledge gaps and identify areas where knowledge is eroding.
 However, performing a knowledge mapping exercise should focus on a department, functional area, or specific organization domain and gradually be built upon until an entire knowledge map of your organization exists.

 Before starting to develop the knowledge, map ensure the intentions are clear.
 This includes understanding the purpose and scope of the knowledge map.
 The thing to keep in mind is that there is never a single map for every purpose.
 Knowledge mapping is about relationships (people-to-people, people-to-content, people-to-applications), and how these relationships interact within the organization.

-Knowledge Map Applications: Knowledge Maps (K-Maps) are viewed as an ancillary but import tool in Knowledge Management.
+Knowledge Map Applications: Knowledge Maps (K-Maps) are viewed as an ancillary but important tool in Knowledge Management.
 K-Maps are used to increase the efficiency and organization of knowledge within the enterprise.
-K-Maps are central to the creation of expertise locators; beneficial to KM processes used in knowledge capturing, sharing and the visualization of knowledge; as well as being essential to understanding and identify where the knowledge in located in the enterprise, and determining what intellectual assets are essential to the enterprise.
+K-Maps are central to the creation of expertise locators; beneficial to KM processes used in knowledge capturing, sharing, and the visualization of knowledge; as well as being essential to understanding and identify where the knowledge is located in the enterprise, and determining what intellectual assets are essential to the enterprise.

 K-Graphs and K-Maps